Wakoma/matrix/README.md

 ## Set up DNS

-e.g. A-records mapping domains to ip of instance
+e.g. A-records mapping domains to ip of instance.
+Remember to whitelist IP of instance for Namecheap API access for example.

 ## Deploy Traefik with Netdata (Docker-compose from the instance)